MicrosoftDocs/dynamics365smb-docs/business-central/trial-faq.md

 ### Can I convert the trial to a paid license?

 Yes, you can!
-For more information, see [Get Started with a Subscription](across-preview.md#get-started-with-a-subscription).
+For more information, see [Get Started with a Subscription](trial-signup.md#get-started-with-a-subscription).

 ### What are the trial limits and quotas?

 The free trial includes sample data.
 If you want to try out Business Central with your own data, you can switch to a free 30-day trial with an empty company.
-For more information, see [[!INCLUDE[prod_long](includes/prod_long.md)] Trials and Subscriptions](across-preview.md).
+Your administrator can learn more about trials and subscriptions [here](/dynamics365/business-central/dev-itpro/administration/trials-subscriptions).

 ### How do I start using the trial?